chinapedia/wikipedia.abstract.en/Page/Proton_decay.md

-Proton_decay.svgs, weak hypercharges, and color charges for particles in the Georgi–Glashow model.
+s, weak hypercharges, and color charges for particles in the Georgi–Glashow model.
 Here, a proton, consisting of two up quarks and a down, decays into a pion, consisting of an up and anti-up, and a positron, via an X boson with electric charge −⁴_/_₃.]]

 In particle physics, PROTON DECAY is a hypothetical form of particle decay in which the proton decays into lighter subatomic particles, such as a neutral pion and a positron.[1]
 The proton decay hypothesis was first formulated by Andrei Sakharov in 1967.
 Despite significant experimental effort, proton decay has never been observed.
 If it does decay via a positron, the proton's half-life is constrained to be at least years.[2]